Blockbuster (entertainment): 1970s

 In 1975, the usage of "blockbuster" for films coalesced around Steven Spielberg's Jaws.
 It was perceived as a new cultural phenomenon: fast-paced, exciting entertainment, inspiring interest and conversation beyond the theatre (which would later be called "buzz"), and repeated viewings.
 The film is regarded as the first film of the "blockbuster era", and founded the blockbuster film genre.
 Two years later, Star Wars expanded on the success of Jaws, setting box office records and enjoying a theatrical run that lasted more than a year.
 After the success of Jaws and Star Wars, many Hollywood producers attempted to create similar "event" films with wide commercial appeal, and film companies began green-lighting increasingly large-budget films, and relying extensively on massive advertising blitzes leading up to their theatrical release.
 These two films were the prototypes for the "summer blockbuster" trend, in which major film studios and distributors planned their annual marketing strategy around a big release by July 4.
-Alongside other films from the New Hollywood era, George Lucas's 1973 hit American Graffiti is often cited for helping give birth to the summer blockbuster.
+George Lucas's 1973 hit American Graffiti is often cited for helping give birth to the summer blockbuster.